billdback/scarab/README.md

 ### Version 4.0 (Future)

-Theme: Distributed simulations
+Theme: Parallel and distributed simulations

-Version 4.0 will be focused on distributed simulations.
+Version 4.0 will be focused on parallel and distributed simulations to enhance scalability.